-These delicious mince pie spirals are easy to make with shop bought puff pastry and make a difference to the dry and boring mince pies you can get at this time of the year!
+These delicious mince pie spirals are easy to make with shop bought puff pastry and make a difference to the dry and boring mince pies you can get at Christmas time!

-The pinwheel shape is very easy to achieve with ready rolled puff pastry (so these are great for children to have a go at making).
+The pinwheel shape is very easy to achieve with ready rolled puff pastry (so these are great for baking with children).

 You can change up the dried fruit that you use according to your preferences, and the icing topping is optional, though it makes them reminiscent of cinnamon buns which can only be a good thing!